What is Invisalign®?

 What’s the best way to clean my aligners?

 The best way to clean your aligners is to use the Invisalign cleaning kit, available for order at www.invisalignstore.com.
 As a secondary method, however, your aligners can also be cleaned by brushing them and rinsing them in lukewarm water.

 We find aligners are most effective if worn 20 to 22 hours per day – and removed only for eating, brushing, and flossing.

 Your doctor will schedule regular appointments – usually about once every four to six weeks.
-The goal of these visits are to ensure that your treatment is progressing as planned.
+The goal of these visits is to ensure that your treatment is progressing as planned.

 Align Technology, Inc., the company that manufactures Invisalign, was founded in 1997.

 Invisalign aligners are classified as Class II medical devices by the FDA, and Align Technology, Inc.has held the necessary 510K clearance from the FDA since 1998 to be able to sell and market the Invisalign system.

 How long will treatment take?